Richard Demarco: Edinburgh Festival

 Richard Demarco has attended every Edinburgh Festival and mounted arts programmes in most of them including major art exhibitions for the Edinburgh International Festival, also called the 'official festival'.
 He has been extensively involved with the Edinburgh Festival Fringe since its inception, while also being highly critical of it in recent decades for delivering too much shallow entertainment in what is the largest arts festival in the world with over 3,500 productions and 40,000 performances every August.
 Over the years he has put on a wide variety of challenging theatre productions, art exhibitions and other cultural events.
 Many of the artists, actors, directors, musicians, film makers who first appeared outside their home countries at his Edinburgh festival venues subsequently became world-renowned such as Tadeusz Kantor, Yvette Bozsik, and Marina Abramović.

 The gallery venue was never run for profit; many performers were allowed to put on productions or exhibit at little or no cost.
 And Demarco himself has been no stranger to artistic and commercial risks.
 For instance, in 1995, his venue hosted a group of artists flown out from the then besieged city of Sarajevo alongside an opera installation by the young Damien Hirst.

 During the Cold War Demarco crossed the Iron Curtain 100 times bringing hundreds of artists and arts groups out of Central and Eastern Europe to perform at the Edinburgh Festival.
 His programs of more than 1,000 art exhibitions and several thousand performing arts productions, and have included artists from more than 60 countries.
 His ethos is to remain faithful to the founding principle of the Edinburgh Festival, which is to heal the wounds of war through the languages of the arts.
-Demarco is one of the most widely recognised and best loved arts figures in Scotland and far beyond.